aspose-html-cloud/aspose-html-cloud-docs/content/html/storage-api/working-with-files-in-the-storage/file-sdk-methods/_index.md

                               IProgress<object> progressCallback = null)
 ```

-Starts asynchronous download of a storage file into a local file.
+Starts an asynchronous download of a storage file into a local file.

 ```c#
 AsyncResult DownloadFileAsync(RemoteFile file,